recalbox/recalbox-manager/README.rst

        python manage.py runserver 0.0.0.0:80 --settings=project.settings_production

 #.
+The server can take some times to fully initialize (something like 10s) the first time;

+#.
 Currently the webapp is served using the development server from Django.
 It is strongly advised to not use it in production, but this should be fine as the webapp should not have to response to many connections because it's not a website on internet.
 This choice has been done to avoid to load a real web server on the Raspberry;

+#.
+Last tests on Recalbox 3.3.0 beta 6 and recalbox-manager==0.8.2 was giving 2% CPU charge when Django instance is idle and can go to 17% when furiously reloading a page during 30seconds.
+Memory is allways stable around 80Mo and should probably don't go further.
+This is a naive benchmark just using ``top``.